Madonna studies: Madonna scholars

 "Madonna scholars" was the name given to the academics working on Madonna, but other appellative was "Madonnologists".
 According to French academic Georges-Claude Guilbert, they worked mostly in areas of cultural theory, cultural studies, film, media studies, feminism, gender, gay and lesbianism, generally marked by left wing ideology, radical antiracism, extreme feminism, and lesbian or gay militancy.

 In 1986, D Magazine staff discovered that "Dallas academics, have been among the nation's leaders in the newly born specialty of Madonna scholarship".
 In 1992, Barbara Stewart from Orlando Sentinel reported a "growing number of Madonna scholars" in the United States from professors of English, anthropology or communication.
-One of the earliest studiers of Madonna identified as "Madonna scholars" was John Fiske.
+One of the earliest studiers of Madonna identified as a "Madonna scholar" was John Fiske.